vangarcciaa/dsci510_fall2025_final_project/README.md

 CENSUS_API_KEY=your_key_here

 - _describe what special python packages you have used_
-The packages you'll need are (also located in the 'requirements.txt') file: requests (to call the ACS API) os time
+The packages you'll need are (also located in the 'requirements.txt') file: pip install -r requirements.txt

+LIST:
+requests (to call the ACS API) os time